 No face-to-face interaction

 You can complete your research and choose the product that best suits your needs, but there is no person to talk to when you need help.
 Since the whole process is online, you will not get much advice personally.
 You may get only a helpline number for all your queries.
-It is better to the reach out to the bank directly and consult a representative.
+It is better to reach out to the bank directly and consult a representative.

-Comparison websites let you assess different financial products in a hassle-free and an effective manner.
+Comparison websites let you assess different financial products in a hassle-free and effective manner.
 All you need is an internet connection to view all the available options.
 Just compare, check your eligibility, and apply for a product based on your requirements.